Skip to content

 1. Authentication: Never use --no-auth-mode in production

-2. Secrets: Use Docker secrets or environment variable injection from secrets managers
+2. Secrets: Use Docker secrets or a secrets manager rather than .env files

 3. Database: Consider PostgreSQL instead of SQLite for production